-Kickaction.ca is a site that strives to be a safer space for young women, and by that we mean all young women.
-So comments that include discrimination or hate on the basis of race, ability, gender expression, sexual orientation, class, and all those other axes of oppression, will not be published.
-Neither will comments threatening violence, making broad generalizations about large groups of people, or those that argue that one type of oppression is worse than another.
+Comments that include discrimination or hate will not be published.
+Neither will comments threatening violence, making broad generalizations about groups of people, nor those that argue that one type of oppression is worse than another.